haawen/cil-mde/README.md

 # UDR: Uncertainty-Aware Depth Refinement
 UDR is a framework that can be used on top of an existing MDE model.
-It works by computing the variance of each pixel in a prediction with the help of a deep ensemble and refining it with each iteration
+It works by computing the variance of each pixel in a prediction with the help of a deep ensemble and refining it with each iteration.
 For a more in-depth view, please see the attached report `CIL_Report_CVPR_.pdf`